LINDA WERTHEIMER, Host:

 VARNEY: These aren't static postures, though.
 Those who promote the technique say it's more about how you move and training yourself to release tension.
 These are subtle, tiny, almost imperceptible shifts.
 And although the teacher will put her hand on your neck or shoulder, it's more to bring awareness than to make adjustments.

-Professor PAUL LITTLE (Primary Care Research, University of Southampton, Britain): The people who'd had 24 lessons had gone down from about 21 days in pain that the usual care group reported, to about three days in pain.
+PAUL LITTLE: The people who'd had 24 lessons had gone down from about 21 days in pain that the usual care group reported, to about three days in pain.
 So a really dramatic difference there in reported days in pain.